 Air operators provide the support and infrastructure that ensures their pilots’ ability to conduct safe aircraft operations and prevent wildlife strikes.
 With respect to wildlife foreign object debris/damage, air operators can provide standard operating procedures, employee training and awareness programs, and the structure required for an effective wildlife strike reporting system that links with the national regulatory agency’s reporting system.
 Standard operating procedures should be established for flight operations (pilots), flight dispatch (flight planning and flight following), aircraft maintenance and ramp operations (aircraft ground handling).

-One important contribution pilots can make to prevent wildlife strikes is to remain aware of the extensive damage that can be caused to aircraft by wildlife strikes.
+One important contribution of how pilots can prevent bird strikes on aircrafts is to remain aware of the extensive damage that can be caused to aircraft by wildlife strikes.
 Probability and severity can be reduced through proper flight planning procedures and the use of appropriate aircraft operating techniques.
-The recommendations provided in this post are based on well-documented best practices and are not meant to supersede any procedures contained in approved pilot’s operating handbooks or aircraft operating manuals.
+The recommendations provided in this pilot’s checklist are based on well-documented best practices and are not meant to supersede any procedures contained in approved pilot’s operating handbooks or aircraft operating manuals.

 During the flight planning process, review available information on potential and known wildlife hazards at your departure airport, arrival airport and enroute.